vmware-archive/node-examples/ssl/README.md

 Changes to configuration for group 'cluster' are persisted.
 ```

-## Run the example application
+## Run the Example Application

 With a current working directory of `node-examples/ssl`:

 On Mac and Linux:

 ```bash
 $ node index.js
 ```

-On Windows:
+On Windows (standard command prompt):

 ```cmd
 c:\node-modules\ssl> set PATH=%PATH%;.\node_modules\gemfire\build\Release
 c:\node-modules\ssl> node index.js
 ```

-The application demonstrates configuring the Node.js GemFire client to use a local cluster.
-Doing a put of a key/value pair, fetching the value with a get using the key and finally deleting the key/value pair from GemFire.
+The application demonstrates basic SSL connection of a client with a GemFire Cache cluster.
 The application is not interactive.

 Example output: